TantDre/Rain-Predictor/README.md

-# Regn-Prediktor
+# Rain-Predictor
-Neuralt nätverk som predikterar om det kommer regna under dagen med hjälp av data från en väderstation.
+Neural network that predicts if it will rain during the day using data from a weather station.

-Input: Temperatur, relativ fuktighet och lufttryck
+Input: Temperature, relative humidity och ambient pressure
-Output: Risken för regn
+Output: Risk of rain

-# Prestanda V1
+# Performance V1
-Neuralt nätverk med 2 lager och 3 noder i varje, tränad under 600 epoker.
+Neural network with 2 hidden layers each with 3 nodes.
+The network has been trained for 600 epochs.
 ![Loss](https://github.com/TantDre/Regn-Prediktor/blob/master/Plots/Loss.png?raw=true)
 ![Acc](https://github.com/TantDre/Regn-Prediktor/blob/master/Plots/Acc.png?raw=true)